 We are experienced in prescribing and monitoring all commercial pumps available in the market and have expertise and experience in the field.

-We are distinguished as being designated a center of excellence for insulin pump therapy by Medtronic Incorporation, which is the leading insulin pump manufacturer globally.
+as being designated a center of excellence for insulin pump therapy by Medtronic Incorporation, which is the leading insulin pump manufacturer globally.